-Another defining characteristic of baculoviruses is their presence in occlusion bodies called polyhedra for NPVs and granules or capsules for GVs.
+Members of the Baculoviridae are characterized by their presence in occlusion bodies called polyhedra for NPVs and granules or capsules for GVs.
+Polyhedra are about $0.6 - 2 \mu M$ in diameter, whereas granules are oval-shaped with diameters of about 0.2-0.4 μM [10].
 Occlusion bodies are highly stable and can resist most normal environmental conditions thereby allowing virions to remain infectious indefinitely.
-Evidence suggests that they can survive passage through the gastrointestinal tract of birds, which can facilitate their dispersal (7).
-The occlusion body is composed of a crystalline matrix composed of a protein called polyhedrin in NPVs and granulin in GVs.
+Evidence suggests that they can survive passage through the gastrointestinal tract of birds, which can facilitate their dispersal [12, 13].
+The occlusion body consists of a crystalline matrix composed of a protein called polyhedrin in NPVs and granulin in GVs.
 Although they have different names, these two proteins are closely related.